 The Reference Line button is used to draw a reference line over the plotted chart.
 The reference line is not based on the query, and is not created using any formula or calculation; rather, it is a design element used to draw a generic positive trend.

 - Click here to learn about analysis tools that can be used for things like clustering, outliers, regression lines, and more.

 Access Reference Line

-The reference line button is exposed from the Component ribbon when working with plotted charts.
-Toggle the button to show or hide the reference line, or open the drop-down to select from 2 reference line types:
+The reference line drop-down is accessed from the Settings tab of the plotted chart's Formatting panel.
+Open the drop-down to select from 2 reference line types: